 In addition, participants will have the opportunity to refine a full range of leadership skills, with a strong focus on instructional and facilitative leadership.
-With the understanding that our assistant principals assume many roles, all of which are critical to ensuring strong outcomes for all of our students, API seeks to enhance their growth and development in current positions as well as their preparation for the role of building principal.
+With the understanding that our assistant principals assume many roles, all of which are critical to ensuring strong outcomes for all of our students, API seeks to enhance our participants’ growth and development in current positions as well as their preparation for the role of building principal.

 Participants will learn to:

-- Facilitate professional learning communities that promote inquiry and implement the Citywide Instructional Expectations and thus support each school’s ongoing professional dialogue;
+- Facilitate professional learning communities that promote inquiry and implement the Citywide Instructional Expectations and thus support each school’s ongoing professional dialogue

-Applicants for API should be strong assistant principals who plan to transition into principal positions within one to two years.
+Applicants for API should be strong assistant principals who plan to transition into principal positions within one to three years.
 These may be individuals who are part of a sitting principal’s succession plan, or those who are interested in taking over another school.
 In addition, candidates must have:

-- At least three years of experience as an assistant principal
+- At least three years of experience as an assistant principal with the NYC DOE

 - Current employment in good standing with the DOE

-- Recommendation from current supervisor
+- Recommendation from current principal/supervisor

-Cluster leaders, network leaders, and superintendents identify assistant principals who have strong potential as school principals, and encourage them to apply.
-The opportunity will also be advertised through the Leadership Pathways website.April 7, 2014:
+April 2014: Cluster leaders, network leaders, and superintendents identify assistant principals who have strong potential as school principals, and encourage them to apply.
+The opportunity will also be advertised through the Leadership Pathways website.

-Application deadline--all application submission processes close at 1:00 p.m.Late June 2014:
+May 19, 2014: Application deadline--all application submission processes close at 5:00 p.m.

-Applicants will be notified*Mid-October, 2014: First monthly session
+Late June 2014: Applicants will be notified*

+Late September or early October, 2014: First monthly session

 *Cluster leaders and superintendents will have the opportunity to vet the applicant and acceptance lists before notifications are released.